Shaikh-Suja-Rahaman/FDE-Assessment-2/README.md

 2. **Temporal Impact:** Categorizing trip speeds by time of day (Morning Rush vs Evening Rush).
 3. **Weather Impact:** Correlating average route speed with hourly rainfall data.

-## 3. Engineering Judgement Call (The FDE Mindset)
+## 3. Engineering Judgement Call
 During initial data exploration, the absolute slowest routes were found to be "micro-trips" (e.g., trips less than 0.5 miles long).
 These trips have an inherently slow average speed due to starting, stopping, and waiting at a single red light, which artificially depresses the metric.
-**The FDE Call:** Presenting 3-block micro-trips to the DOT is not actionable.
+**The Call:** Presenting 3-block micro-trips to the DOT is not actionable.
 They need to fix structural corridors.
 Therefore, a **1.5-mile minimum distance filter** was applied to the pipeline aggregation to eliminate the micro-trip noise.
 **Stakeholder Alignment:** Rather than hard-coding this 1.5-mile filter in the engineering logic, this pipeline utilizes a `config.yaml` file.
 This empowers the DOT stakeholders to define what constitutes a "corridor", taking ownership of the business policy while the pipeline handles the execution.

 ## 4. Configuration Driven Architecture